 Nevertheless, for bigger droplets carrying the largest amount of virus masks are very effective indeed in reducing spread to the immediate surroundings.

-The new study was funded by the Engineering and Physical Sciences Research Council, the Biotechnology and Biological Sciences Research Council, the European Commission and Japan Student Services Organization.
+The study was funded by the Engineering and Physical Sciences Research Council, the Biotechnology and Biological Sciences Research Council, the European Commission and Japan Student Services Organization.

 Lead researcher Dr Ignazio Maria Viola, who is Reader in the School’s Institute for Energy Systems, said: “We knew face masks of various materials are effective to a different extent in filtering small droplets.
 However, when we looked specifically at those larger droplets that are thought to be the most dangerous, we discovered that even the simplest handmade single-layer cotton mask is tremendously effective.
 Therefore wearing a face mask can really make a difference.”